 As I mentioned earlier on, we moved to South Sydney near to Hurstville when we first came to Sydney to be near Steve’s family.
 After about six months we moved to the Lower North Shore and ended up in Kirribilli, Neutral Bay and then Cammeray.

-Although every time we moved, we looked at other areas like Marrickville and the Eastern Suburbs, we never found anywhere that had better quality housing for our budget.
+Although every time we moved, we looked at other areas like Marrickville and the Eastern Suburbs, but we never found anywhere that had better quality housing for our budget than in the Lower North Shore.

 The suburbs we lived in are far from ‘happening’ areas but I liked the quietness and the fact that I got to live right on the Harbour as well.